MushroomObserver/mushroom-observer/test/fixtures/inat/README_INAT_FIXTURES.md

 # iNat Fixtures

-This file describes the fixtures used to test iNat imports and photos, and additional fixtures needed for better testing.
+This file describes "fixtures" -- not true Rails fixtures, but rather data that is used to stub requests to the iNat API -- used to test iNat imports and photos, and additional "fixtures" needed for better testing.

 ## Observations